Mark Drakeford: COVID-19 pandemic

-2021 Senedd Election
+2021 Senedd election

 In the 2021 Senedd election, Labour ran on a manifesto which included various schemes to improve health and social care provision such as investing in mental health services, a new medical school in North Wales and an eventual move towards free-at-point-of-use social care ideally as part of a UK-wide reform.
 In education, promised policies included tutoring staff to help pupils catch up after the pandemic, funding to improve school facilities, increasing eligibility for free school meals to an unspecified number of children, expanding access to Welsh-medium education and potential reform to the school routine.
 Other plans included more reforestation, more social housing and possible electoral reform for Senedd elections.

 Labour equalled its best ever result, falling one seat short of an overall majority, which has never been achieved in the institution.
 The BBC reporter Adrian Browne credited the outcome to Mark Drakeford and approval of his handling of the COVID-19 pandemic in Wales.
 Pollster Ben Walker wrote in a piece for the New Statesman that one of the factors which had contributed to Labour's success at the election was that Drakeford had developed a greater profile among the public in Wales during the COVID-19 pandemic and was perceived as competent and the best potential First Minister.
 Various commentators suggested that Welsh Labour's success at the election was part of a wider trend in the round of elections which took place across Britain at the same time of incumbents being rewarded and that there were also more long-term factors which placed Labour in a better position to succeed in Wales than elsewhere.

+Second term and cooperation with Plaid Cymru

 In November 2021, Drakeford and Plaid Cymru leader Adam Price reached a co-operation agreement on policy in a wide range of areas.
 Ideas they planned to implement included free-at-the-point-of-use social care, expanding services for children, and restrictions on second homes.
 The deal was the third time Welsh Labour and Plaid Cymru had agreed to work together in the era of devolution.